What is DMARC: Using a DMARC Record to Protect Your Domain

 - Which authentication method (SPF, DKIM, DMARC) is broken

-These reports give you a complete overview of how your email domains are used and how you can better improve your email communications.
+These reports give you a complete overview of how your email domains are used and how you can better improve your email channel.

-DMARC allows you full control over emails sent from your domains.
-If anyone starts abusing your domain, you will instantly see it in the DMARC report.
-If any of your legal sources start sending unauthenticated emails, DMARC reports will show it so you can correct the authentication issues.
+Domain Authentication Reporting and Conformance (DMARC) gives you full control over the emails sent from your domains.
+If anyone starts abusing your domain, you will instantly see it in your report.
+Likewise, if any of your authorized IP addresses start sending unauthenticated emails, you’ll see it in your DMARC reports so you can correct any authentication issues.

-The report includes the volume of emails sent from your domains.
-So if you notice an unusual increase in sending volume, you can check if it was sent from a legitimate source or if it’s from a spoofing attack.
+The report shows you the volume of emails sent from your domains.
+So if you notice an unusual increase in sending volume, that may be a sign that your sender’s domain may have been spoofed.
+Check your report to see if it was sent from an authorized source or if it was from a spoofing attack.

-Since the beginning, email users have had to deal with spam, phishing, and spoofed messages.
-Organizations had very little control over their domains to prevent domain impersonation.
+Since the creation of email, users have had to deal with spam, phishing, and spoofed messages.
+Organizations had very little control over their domains to increase email security and prevent impersonation.

-DMARC enables access to the BIMI (or Brand Indicators for Message Identification) standard.
-It is a new email standard that is being adopted and supported by more and more email providers.
-Currently, only Yahoo and Gmail support BIMI.
+DMARC gives you access to the BIMI (or Brand Indicators for Message Identification) standard.
+BIMI has been adopted and supported by most email providers.
+Currently, Google, Yahoo!, Twilio SendGrid, Mailchimp, Valimail, Proofpoint, Validity, and Fastmail support BIMI.

-BIMI provides email senders yet another way to stand out in their recipient’s Inbox by displaying their logo next to the message.
+BIMI provides email senders yet another way to stand out in their recipient’s Inbox by displaying their logo next to their message.
 This option gives your email instant brand recognition and credibility.
-You can deploy BIMI if you have strong email authentication and apply the “p=quarantine” or “p=reject” DMARC policy to unauthenticated messages.
+You can use BIMI if you have strong email authentication and apply the “p=quarantine” or “p=reject” DMARC policy to unauthenticated messages.

-Moreover, If you implement DMARC enforcement with BIMI, you will have better chances at deliverability than other senders who do not have it.
-Your recipients will then be able to trust that the message is from you and be more willing to open and respond to the email.
-It will be a good signal to the mailbox provider that your messages are wanted and deserve a place in the Inbox.
+Moreover, if you implement DMARC enforcement with BIMI, you will have better email deliverability than other senders who don’t have it.
+Your email receivers will trust that a message comes from you and be more willing to open and respond to your email.
+Receiving mail servers see positive engagement as a good sign that your messages are wanted and deserve a place in your email receivers’ inbox.

-Both SPF and DKIM protocols have their weak sides, and DMARC gathers the results of their authentications to provide the best level of safety you can get nowadays.
+Both SPF and DKIM protocols have their downsides, but DMARC gathers the results of their authentications to provide the best level of safety for your email channel.

 Read more: How to Deploy DMARC Monitoring

-The GlockApps DMARC Analyzer tool runs your DMARC checks, receives reports, and presents the data in a user-friendly format.
-Quickly see your authorized and unauthorized mail streams and the sources sending DMARC compliant and non-compliant emails.
+The GlockApps DMARC Analyzer tool runs your DMARC checks, receives reports, and presents the data in a human-friendly format.
+You can also quickly see your authorized and unauthorized mail streams sending DMARC compliant and non-compliant emails.

 Learn More About DMARC Reporting: